Higher education in Alberta: History

-Establishment of universities in Alberta (1908-1950s)
+Establishment of universities in Alberta (1908–1950s)

 In 1905, the province of Alberta was created out of the North West Territories and the following year, the Alberta legislature passed an act to establish a provincial university.
 Founded in 1908, the University of Alberta became the first degree granting institution in the province.
 The university followed the model of the land-grant state colleges in the Midwest of the United States and is a non-denominational, publicly supported institution that provides programs accessible to the provincial population.

 A number of Calgary business owners and the municipal government attempted to establish the private "University of Calgary" in Calgary and by October 1912, began classes.
 In 1911, 1913 and 1915 it applied for degree-granting powers, but was turned down.
-It was renamed Calgary College, and closed in 1915 due to low enrollment, lack of financial support, continuing squabbles with the province and the beginning of the World War I.
+It was renamed Calgary College, and closed in 1915 due to low enrolment, lack of financial support, continuing squabbles with the province and the beginning of the World War I.

 In 1916 The Provincial Institute of Technology and Art (PITA) is established in Calgary to train returning veterans of World War I.

 Mount Royal College in Calgary becomes a junior college affiliated with the University of Alberta in 1931 and begins offering one-year university transfer programs.
 But the affiliation entailed a certain degree of control over college affairs by the University of Alberta.

 In 1933, the Banff School of Fine Arts was established with the aid of a grant from the Carnegie Corporation of New York.

 After the World War II, higher education in Alberta expanded resulting from the province's fast transformation into an urban industrial society and increased demand for skilled manpower.
 In response to the growing demand for university education, the provincial government allowed the university of Alberta to establish a branch of its Faculty of Education in Calgary in 1945.
 In 1957, Lethbridge Junior College was established.